mlauret/ROS-kinetic-tutorial-tech.IO/README.md

 # How does it WORK ?

-The tutorial is composed of Markdows, who display text, questions and coding exercise on the page and ros-project, who details how are the coding exercise composed.
+The tutorial is composed of Markdowns, who display text, questions and coding exercise on the page and ros-project, who details how the coding exercise must be run and completed.

 A coding exercise can be composed of :

 + Command Line Interface (CLI)
 + Code Stubs to be run
-+ Web page display (In many case in my tutorial, you will see the web-turtlesim)
++ Web page display (In many case in my tutorial, you will see the [web-turtlesim](https://github.com/mlauret/web-turtlesim)
-+ Script who display a success/error on run.
++ Script who display a success/error message on run.

 Every Markdown is linked with a directory in ros-project who contains all package to be compiled and run.
-The package are numbered from 1- to x- depending on their position in the markdown
+The package are numbered from 1- to x- depending on their position in the tutorial.

+The coding exercise are run in a docker container which is build and run by tech.io

+For more complete documentation on tech.io, it's here : https://tech.io/playgrounds/408/tech-io-documentation/create-a-playground

 ## Why this tutorial ?

-This tutorial aim to give people wanting to learn ROS an another way of learning.
-You don't have to worry about Ubuntu, configuration files, compilation, etc.
+This tutorial aim to gives people a new way to learn ROS.
+You don't have to worry about Ubuntu, configuration files, compilation, installation, etc.

-JUST.
-FOCUS.
-ON.
-THE.
-CONCEPT.

-You will learn little by little every concept.
-Then you will have to implement every concept by yourself.
+The tutorial is made to learn each concept little by little.
+Then learner will have to implement every concept by themselves.

 Also, it provide a way for people who are interested in ROS but can't install Ubuntu on a Machine (for many reason) to learn, experiment and decide later if investing in a Ubuntu installation worth it (spoiler alert : It worth it)

 ## Can I copy this tutorial to make my own ?

-Yes
+You can copy MOST of the tutorial.
+You cannot copy the videos and images without their owner consent.
+See Part 4.C of the CC0 license.

 ## I don't like the way you wrote this tutorial.
 You should replace "xxx" with "yyy"